-This game was originally released at a time when CD-ROM gaming on the PC was a fresh new face.
+The game was originally released at a time when CD-ROM gaming on the PC was new.
 As a result, it uses FMV sequences liberally.
-Fans of the old text adventure series will find lots of references to those games.
+The game features numerous references to the original text adventures.

 The next part of the cut scene is a fly-through of a range of mountains, eventually leading to the Valley of the Vultures.
 The player receives another message via a Tele-orb from Wizard Trembyle about needing "a new battery", which is the first puzzle of the game, although the solution does not come until much later.
 This Tele-orb is carried by the player in their inventory and Trembyle contacts them at several points during the game to deliver hints, often in the guise of cryptic messages.